John-kassaye/DELI-cious/README.md

   - Toasted or not
   - Sauce
 - Select drinks and chips
+- Discount for customers with an account
+- Split check option
 - Calculate total cost of the order
 - Display and generate order summary